Azim-ush-Shan: Personal life

-His second wife was Jahanzeb Banu Begum, known as Sahiba Niswan, a Kasmiri lady, and the sister of Khwajah Inayatullah entitled Shaista Khan.
+His second wife was Jahanzeb Banu Begum, known as Sahiba Niswan, a Kashmiri lady, and the sister of Khwajah Inayatullah entitled Shaista Khan.
 She was the mother of Emperor Farrukhsiyar.
 Upon Farrukhsiyar's accession on 11 January 1713, she occupied an eminent position in the imperial harem.
-She died at Delhi in February 1729, having outiving her son for nearly ten years.
+She died at Delhi in February 1729, having outlived her son for nearly ten years.

 His third wife was Aisha Begum, the daughter of Ruhullah Khan Yazdi, the Mir Bakhshi.
 She was the granddaughter Khalilullah Khan.
 The marriage took place on 26 June 1692.
 She was the mother of Prince Humayun Bakht Mirza, and Prince Ruh-ud-daula Mirza.
 Azim-ush-shan is said to have been very fond of her.
 On 24 May 1709, she gave birth to twins, a boy and a girl.
 She died at Daulatabad on 15 July 1709, and was buried there, near the tomb of Burhan ud-din.

 His fourth wife was Gitti Ara Begum, the daughter of Prince Muhammad Azam Shah.
 The marriage took place on 1 November 1709.
 She died at Delhi on 12 June 1724 at age over forty years.